Stuycs-K/finalprojectapcs-4-jack-galen-chen-raymond/DEVLOG-Raymond.md

 ### 2025-06-05 - More UI Improvements
 ~1.5 hr - Added a cursor in so that different parts of the equation can be deleted, cursor can be controlled with the function bar keys

+### 2025-06-06 - Minor UI fixes
+~1.5 hr - Changed font to make spacing on the cursor better, created a reset button on the top right, fixed spacing and alignment on the function bar keys, changed some of the keys' functions to make sense with the capabilities of the sketch